jerry81/GHP/2019/dec.md

 jake and Logan Paul both involved in boxing matches

 12/21 politics
+law set fire to LGBT flag
+16 years
+Adolfo Martinez, 30, of Ames, was found guilty last month of third-degree arson in violation of individual rights — hate crime, third-degree harassment, and reckless use of fire as a habitual offender.

-los Angeles crowdfunded 3B homeless project communal TV's underground tunnels
+los Angeles crowdfunded 3B homeless project communal TV's underground tunnels will be a microcosm city need to be qualified to live there

 star Wars doesn't do well in CN there will be made for China star Wars novel